The Diet Chef

 As I mentioned earlier, all you need for this protein pudding is your favorite chocolate protein powder and 5 common ingredients.

-So, here's everything you'll need for this chocolate pudding:
+So, here's everything you'll need for this protein chocolate pudding:

-Now, if you don't have chocolate protein powder - or if you want a lighter chocolate flavor for your protein pudding - you can use vanilla whey protein powder instead.
+Now, if you don't have chocolate protein - or if you want a lighter chocolate flavor for your protein pudding - you can use vanilla whey protein powder or any vanilla protein powder instead.

 You can also try other protein powder flavors like caramel, peanut butter, or cookies and cream for more variations of this protein pudding.
-Any protein powders will work great to make it.
+Any protein powders will work great to make it for different flavor variations.

 Oh, and for your sugar free chocolate chips, I recommend using Lily's Semi-Sweetened sugar free Chocolate Chips.
 They're the highest quality - and best tasting - that I've found.